Dillon County Courthouse — Dillon, South Carolina

 SC Picture Project | Dillon County | Dillon County Courthouse

-The courthouse is made up on a central portion with flanking wings.
-The building has a cross-axis plans meaning that central hallways are accessed through an entrance on each of the structure’s four exterior walls with each hallway meeting in the center, on the interior.
+The courthouse features a central portion with flanking wings.
+The building has a cross-axis plan, meaning that central hallways are accessed through an entrance on each of the structure’s four exterior walls with each hallway meeting in the center, on the interior.
 The courtroom and judges chambers are located on the second floor.
-Other examples of courthouses designed by William Augusts Edwards in South Carolina can be found in: Abbeville County, Calhoun County, Sumter County, Jasper County, Lee County, and York County.

 The Dillon County Courthouse is listed in the National Register: